The Lawyers & Trustees

 Emma has acted on behalf of Claimants in large-scale multi-party actions against their employers and is familiar with high value, political negotiations and working constructively with unions and employers her aim is to provide pragmatic advice that enables parties to avoid litigation and move on productively.

-Paul Statham is a solicitor who has worked with a nationally recognised claimant firm and has 30 years experience of employment and trade union law.
+Paul Statham is a solicitor who has worked with a nationally recognised claimant firm and has over 30 years’ experience of employment and trade union law.
 He has wide experience of all aspects of employment, discrimination and trade union law.

-Paul is Treasurer of the Industrial Law Society, an Executive Committee member of the Institute of Employment Rights and a member of the Legislative and Policy Committee of the Employment Lawyers Association.
+Paul was the former Treasurer of the Industrial Law Society and a member of the Executive Committee of the Institute of Employment Rights and the Legislative and Policy Committee of the Employment Lawyers Association.